The Fly (1986 film): Writing

+Cronenberg stated that "one line of dialogue from Chuck's script" remained in the final version.
 Despite the extensive rewrite of Pogue's script, Cronenberg insisted during Writers Guild arbitrations that he and Pogue share screenplay credit, since he felt that his version could not have come to pass without Pogue's script to serve as a foundation.
+He did not meet with Pogue, who liked the film, until after the film was released.